maoosi/prisma-appsync/docs/contributing.md

 ## 👉 Legal

 By submitting your code to the Prisma-AppSync project, you are granting the project maintainers a right to use that code and provide it to others under the BSD 2-Clause License attached to the project.
-You are also certifying that you wrote it, and that you are allowed to license it to us.
+You are also certifying that you wrote it and that you are allowed to license it to us.